SoNotWildTurtle/imp/GOALS.md

 - Expand documentation to explain how users can request and build new intelligences.
 - Ensure each intelligence config supports ongoing self-evolution.
 - Offer environment and security level options when creating intelligence profiles.
+- Enable conversation-driven creation of intelligence profiles so users can build them interactively during chat sessions.